beyondwords-io/player/README.md

 Please refer to our **[official documentation](https://docs.beyondwords.io/docs-and-guides/distribution/player/overview)** for more information.

+The in-repository contract for the default player's literal Light, Dark, and Video palettes is documented in [Default player colour palettes](doc/color-palettes.md).

 ## Development setup

 We recommend you use nodenv for managing node versions.
 There is a `.nodenv`